bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Handler was not activated, because there was no changes.

-Last test, change captain of the enterprise, Kirk is on a mission.
+Last test, change captain of the enterprise (Kirk is on a mission).

 .. code-block:: text